SupunS/ballerina-perf-tests/README.md

 # ballerina-perf-tests

 Contains performance test cases for the ballerina runtime, for different scenarios.
+These includes perf tests for:
- - ballerina-values.bal - Perf tests for create, get and set operations for ballerina records, maps, objects and arrays
+ - Create, get and set operations for ballerina records, maps, objects and arrays
+ - Function invocations
+ - Type tests

 How to run: